Table of Contents

 1) If you didn’t know what to do for a task, how would you handle it?

 As a warm-up, let us see a question that refers to your willingness to seek help.
 So, you don’t know what to do (Situation), but you have to do it (Task).
-Your answer should basically focus on the Action you would take to achieve the desired Result.
+Your answer should focus on the Action you would take to achieve the desired result.

-2) If you discovered that a colleague was breaking the code of conduct, what would you do?
+2) What would you do if you discovered that a colleague was breaking the code of conduct?

-Example: “I respect the company’s code of conduct, recognize its importance for a healthy workplace, and I would do what is needed to preserve it.
-Even if I wasn’t sure that this action was breaking the company’s code, I would first ask, and then report the action.”
+“I respect the company’s code of conduct, recognize its importance for a healthy workplace, and I would do what is needed to preserve it.
+Even if I wasn’t sure that this action was breaking the company’s code, I would first ask and then report the action.”

 3) A colleague has made a mistake at work that doesn’t break the code of conduct, but as far as you’re aware, only you have spotted it.
 What do you do?

 Now, this is a question that focuses on your response to errors.
 At this point, you should think about what actions need to be reported and what situations could be managed simply by giving a hand.
-Again, you have the Situation, and what misses is your thought process (Task) and Actions to achieve the desirable Result.
+Again, you have the Situation, and your thought process (Task) and Actions are missing to achieve the desired result.